Semantics - Embedded

 }

-Failing to disabled the CST creation would cause the Parser to return a CST of the grammar rule we invoked instead of of the expected output structure we will be creating (an AST).
+Failing to disable CST creation would cause the Parser to return a CST of the grammar rule we invoked instead of the expected output structure we will be creating (an AST).

 Simple Example